aanish-pradhan/shell-scripts/README.md

 directory by directory or one long command.

 This script was originally created by my friend Amanuel.
 Check out his GitHub page [here](https://github.com/AmanuelEphrem)!
 I have slightly modified it.

+## **Powershell**

+### **``install_fonts.ps1``**

+If users want to install new fonts on Windows 10, they either have to source the font files from the Microsoft Store or download them from online and install them manually.
+The latter presents an issue if users need to download to install a lot of fonts at once, such as when they setup a new machine.
+This script automates the installation of several ```.otf``` and/or ```.ttf``` fonts files in one go.

+This script was originally created by Mick Pletcher and distributed under the MIT license.
+The original source code can be found [here](https://github.com/MicksITBlogs/PowerShell/blob/master/InstallFonts.ps1).
+My changes to this code are released under the GNU
+General Public License v3.0 as shown [here](https://github.com/aanish-pradhan/shell-scripts/blob/main/LICENSE).